ExLibrisGroup/ExlTableauWDC/README.md

+Please note that Tableau web connector 2.0 is no longer supported by Tableau.
+For more information see the Tableau statement at Web Data Connectors Deprecated in 2023.1 Release.

 # Ex Libris Tableau Web Data Connector

 This project provides a way to access data from Ex Libris Analytics ([Alma](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/Alma_Online_Help_(English)/Analytics) or Primo) with [Tableau](http://www.tableau.com/) [Desktop](http://www.tableau.com/products/desktop).
 To access your Ex Libris data in Tableau, you define a report in Analytics with the desired data.
 Then add a data source of web data connector to your Tableau workbook for each analytics report you're interested in.
 Step by step instructions are available at this [blog post](https://developers.exlibrisgroup.com/blog/Tableau-Web-Data-Connector-for-Ex-Libris-Analytics).